General Policy Information

 b.
 OC Will be Directed at the Specific Suspect(s) who are Posing a Threat

 Officers deploying OC will attempt to limit collateral exposure to non-involved parties.

 - If there is probable cause to arrest for a crime, it is a priority for officers to arrest individuals against whom OC has been deployed.

 c.
 Officers Will Provide Aid to Subjects Exposed to Chemical Agents and/or OC, if Feasible

 Officers will request medical response or assistance for subjects exposed to chemical spray and/or OC when they complain of continued effects after having been decontaminated, or they indicate that they have a pre-existing medical condition (e.g. asthma, emphysema, bronchitis, heart ailment, etc) that may be aggravated by chemical spray and/or OC.

 d.
 Officers Must Document Uses of Force

-Officers shall individually justify and document all reportable uses of force consistent with Manual Section 6.240 – Use of Force.
+Officers shall individually justify and document all reportable uses of force consistent with Manual Section 8.300 - Use-of-Force Reporting and Investigation.